Epson Tour: 2008–2010

 Beginning in 2008 the process for promotion to the LPGA Tour was changed.
 The top ten leading money winners at the end of the season gain membership on the LPGA Tour for the next season, with those finishing in the top five positions gaining higher priority for entry into events than those finishing in positions six through ten.
 Finishers in positions sixth through ten still have the option to attend LPGA Qualifying School to try to improve their membership for the following season.

 2011–present

-Beginning in 2011, the promotion process was changed slightly to allow the next 12 players, excluding current LPGA members, after the top ten qualifiers to automatic entry into Stage III of the LPGA Qualifying Tournament.
+Beginning in 2011, the promotion process was changed slightly to allow the next 24 players, excluding current LPGA members, after the top ten qualifiers to automatic entry into Stage III of the LPGA Qualifying Tournament.

-The tour also offers instant promotion to the LPGA for those who win three times in a single season, similar to the PGA-affiliated Korn Ferry Tour and European Tour-affiliated Challenge Tour.

 Players

-Futures Tour graduates include LPGA tournament winners Laura Davies, Meaghan Francella, Cristie Kerr, Christina Kim, Mo Martin, Lorena Ochoa, Grace Park, Stacy Prammanasudh, Sherri Steinhauer, and Karrie Webb.
+Futures Tour graduates include LPGA tournament winners Laura Davies, Meaghan Francella, Hannah Green, Cristie Kerr, Christina Kim, Nelly Korda, Mo Martin, Lorena Ochoa, Grace Park, Inbee Park, Stacy Prammanasudh, Sherri Steinhauer, Brooke Henderson and Karrie Webb.